acgetchell/CDT-plusplus/README.md

 # ./unittests
 ~~~

-You can build and run integration tests by typing:
+You can build and run validation tests by typing:

 ~~~
 # make test